Compare The 6 Types of Cushion Cut Diamonds (With Videos)

 4. Modified Cushion Cut Diamonds

 Modified cushion brilliants are a variation on the cushion brilliant.
+This bucket represents the buck of diamonds on the market.
 Diamond cutters like them because they waste less in cutting.
 This results in a heaver (read more expensive) cut diamond.
 Looking at the faceting pattern, you’ll notice an extra row of facets that break up the classic triangular pattern and form a flower shape.
 There are an endless number of modified cushion brilliants on the market, all of which have a slightly different look.
-Modified cushions are much more common than cushion brilliants.
-They’re also generally less expensive.

 Instead of getting bogged down in faceting patterns, it’s easier to focus on the overall look.
 If you’re shopping online, you’ll want to see an up-close video of any cushion you’re considering.
 If one isn’t available, just ask.
 Cushions tend to have one of two different personality types, sparkly crushed ice appearance, or a chunkier look.
 Let’s tale a look at the difference.

 5. Crushed Ice Cushion Cut Diamonds

 Certain cushions have a “crushed ice look.”
 Technically they’re a modified cushion but they’ve been heavily modified to eliminate the dominance of those four central triangles.
 Scroll down and look at the faceting pattern on the far right – that’s what you’re looking for.
 Lots of smaller broken up triangles.
 The more the merrier.